Artisan-Lab/RULF/src/README.md

 This directory contains the source code of the rust project, including:

-- `rustc` and its tests
+- The test suite
-- `libstd`
+- The bootstrapping build system
-- Various submodules for tools, like rustdoc, rls, etc.
+- Various submodules for tools, like cargo, etc.

 For more information on how various parts of the compiler work, see the [rustc dev guide].